neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 a wide range of formats that can be generated with many commercial and free meshing tools; Cubit is used for this example because the content creator is most familiar with this software, though similar meshes can be generated with your preferred meshing tool.
-The meshes for this tutorial can be downloaded from Box following the instructions [here](mesh_download.md) and placed into the `tutorials/fhr_reflector/meshes` directory.

 ### Solid Mesh
   id=solid_mesh